 At present we have over 190 families who are registered with us.
 On average about thirty Carers attend our sessions each week.

 Feedback is gathered by verbal feedback, questionnaires, regular open meetings and regular discussions.

 Khaas has a display/notice board which advertises our services and activities.
 This is displayed during the carers sessions and staff are regularly pointing out the different activities which are taking place.

 Aims and Objectives

 Our aim is to provide sibling/young carer and parental support.

-The child/young person has more friendships, improved social abilities and is encouraged to try more and new activities child/young person experiences improved child/young person is able to express opinions, views and contribute to service design, delivery, choice and evaluation.
+The child/young person forms new friendships, improves social abilities and is encouraged to try different activities.
+They are able to express opinions, views and contribute to service design, delivery, choice and evaluation.

-Khaas offers a range of activities for the children and the young carers.
-These activities are devised so that each child/young carer is getting their needs met.
+Khaas offers a range of activities for the disabled children and young carers.
+These activities are designed to be inclusive and structured so that each childs needs are met.

 - To provide a safe and stimulating environment in which children with special needs and their siblings can play.